Blogs can kill brands

 Good brands are about common sense

-On the flip-side, the people at Deer Lake Chrysler could have treated the transaction as our “first engagement”.
+On the flip-side, the people at Deer Lake Chrysler (Metrotown Mitsubishi) could have treated the transaction as our “first engagement”.
 It could have set the stage for numerous future purchases (I intend to drive something other than a minivan in the future), and continued positive word of mouth.
 I needed no special bonus, no gift package, and no “cash-back” allowance.
 I just expected to be treated respectfully.
 Total cost of doing so: zero.
 Isn’t that great for business-owners?
 The most lasting and memorable things you can do for your customer cost little to nothing.

 I have amazing brand experiences all the time and I share these stories with peers.
 This is what Chuck Brymer from DDB alludes to when he talks about swarms.
 You create swarms around brands by doing something remarkable: acknowledging and correcting mistakes, being forthcoming, and treating your customers as humans, not “targets”.
 Any number of things can make a customer feel like they matter.
 This is often all it takes to establish a brand that will enjoy loyal customer relationships and naturally generate repeat sales.

 I think the key to all of this is in tasting your own medicine.
 Walk in to your business as though you are the customer, and see how you feel by your own business practices.
 Do you feel attended to?
 Cared for?
 Respected?
-I would hazard a guess that few of the people at Deer Lake Chrysler would feel good about their company had they experienced their service as I did.
+I would hazard a guess that few of the people at Deer Lake Chrysler (Metrotown Mitsubishi) would feel good about their company had they experienced their service as I did.

 In the meanwhile, big ad agencies and brand strategists are talking about integrated marketing strategies, cross-channel alignment, and communities.
 Don’t get me wrong, these are all are relevant issues, but few seem to resonate with me as much as good, old fashioned customer service.
 When Paul (the owner of McInnis Lighting, and a client of ours) offers to carry my purchase to the car for me, I can’t imagine shopping anywhere else.